 What is the basic format of a class?

-The classes are formatted using the 3 Ks: Kihon, Kata & Kumite (Basics, Forms & Sparring).
+The classes are formatted using the 3 Ks: Kihon, Kata & Kumite (Basics, Forms & Partnerwork).
 The class will generally start with warm ups & stretches, followed by revision of basic techniques, kata practice, partner drills and practices which are specifically chosen for that class.
 For our adults classes, they are heavily based in the practice of practical karate.

 What style of karate do you teach?